linuxacademy/content-gitops/docs/Commands.md

 --git-path=namespaces,workloads \
 --namespace=flux | kubectl apply -f -
 ```
+> Note: In the above sample 'flux-sample' is an example repo name.
+You would use the actual url for the repo you wish Flux to scan.

 This is the command to check the status of the flux deployment.